AML Compliance for Australian Lawyers, Accountants and Financial Service Providers

 Partnership Agreement

-These play a critical role in ensuring transparencu and accountability within a business.
+These play a critical role in ensuring transparency and accountability within a business.
 From an AML perspective, these agreements clearly outline the partners, their roles and control structures, which helps regulators and reporting entities verify who ultimately controls or benefits from the partnership.

-Undocumented loans between companies and shareholders are both a tax compliance failure and an AML red flag.
-A compliant Div7A loan agreement creates the formal funds-flow record reporting entities must hold and verify.
+Undocumented loans between companies and shareholders pose both tax compliance risks and AML red flags.
+A properly executed Div 7A loan agreement provides the formal record of funds flow that reporting entities need to maintain and verify.

 Market leading providers.
 Constitute, NTAA Corporate, Castle Corporate, and PantherCorp all operate on the Docscentre platform - the same underlying document preparation technology, reviewed by specialist lawyers, and integrated with BGL, Class Super, Xero Practice Manager, and more.
 If you already have an account with any of these providers, use the Member Login below to access your existing account and order history.
 If you would like to create an account, registration is free and you can sign up below.